uchicago-dsi/good-food-purchasing/README.md

   - The first tag in a normalized name is always "Basic Type"
   - Different columns have different allowed tags based on the product's Food Product Group and Food Product Category: we check if a tag is allowed in any of the other columns, and, if so, allocate it to that column
   - If a tag is not allocated to any of the other columns, allocate it to a "Sub-Type" column
+  - Throughout the process, we check for edge cases and directly apply any rules associated with these edge cases

 The allowed tags for each column are saved in ```misc_tags.py```

 Much of the rest of the pipeline code is handling edge cases.
-Many of the edge cases and pipeline rules are saved in ```src/cgfp/constants/tokens```
+Most of these rules are saved as dictionaries in ```src/cgfp/constants/tokens```

 ### Docker